0xPkill/MagicPass/README.md

 This wis a little fun project which I made in a day.
 Hope you guys find this usefull.

-This program was coded in python and it has already been compile.
+This program was coded in python and it has already been compiled.

 How it works?